XiaocongAi/gpuKalmanFitter/README.md

 To check the runtime options for the executable:
 `singularity run --nv gpukf_cuda.sif --help`

-To run the fitting for 10,000 tracks on an Nvidia Tesla V100 GPU, with default parameters:
+To run the fitting for 10,000 tracks on your available Nvidia GPU, with default parameters:
 `singularity run --nv gpukf_cuda.sif -d gpu -t 10000`

-To run the fitting on the CPU instead of the GPU:
+To run the fitting for 10,000 tracks on the CPU instead of the GPU:
 `singularity run --nv gpukf_cuda.sif -d cpu -t 10000 -a Intel_i6-5218`

-To run the fitting on multiple GPUs (if available):
+To run the fitting for 10,000 tracks on multiple GPUs (if available):
 `singularity run --nv gpukf_cuda.sif -d gpu -t 10000 -u 1`